John M. Riddle: Response

-Van de Walle described Riddle as the "strongest advocate" for the position that women in classical antiquity, the Middle Ages, and the Early Modern period deliberately used herbal abortifacients, and has criticized his suggestion that the "these drugs were perfected over centuries in a female culture of which males—who were doing the writing—had only a partial and imperfect understanding."
+Van de Walle described Riddle as the "strongest advocate" for the position that women in classical antiquity, the Middle Ages, and the Early Modern period deliberately used herbal abortifacients, and has criticized his suggestion that "these drugs were perfected over centuries in a female culture of which males—who were doing the writing—had only a partial and imperfect understanding."

 Historian Gary B. Ferngren has also taken issue with these hypotheses, particularly because of what he called the circumstantial nature of Riddle's evidence, writing that the ideas remained "unproved and unlikely".

 Other critics include demographer Gigi Santow, who wrote that Riddle overemphasizes the role of herbs and seeks "not so much to persuade as to convert," and medical historian Helen King, who has written that Riddle makes claims about modern pharmacology that are not supported by his source materials.